royalapplications/docs/src/r2022/royalserver/components/document-store/documents.md

 - specify a document password which is required when opening it in our clients
 - specify that the document should be locked down.
 In this mode the document is opened read only unless you unlock it using the lockdown password.
 Also, additional policies can be specified like _"Do not allow to reveal passwords in this document"_ or _"Do not allow to edit or modify this document"_.

+> [!NOTE]
+> Detailed information on working with Lockdown Documents can be found at the [Royal TS Documentation](https://docs.royalapps.com/r2022/royalts/tutorials/working-with-lockdown-documents.html).

 ### Import an Existing Document

 When importing an existing document, you need to specify the following settings: